mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 When you enter the peak list as tab-separated or comma-separated table make sure that the first row is:
 1H,13C or
 1H    13C, respectively.
 Do NOT include any additional spaces or " signs.
+Especially, if you copy&paste your table directly from MestreNova, apply one backslash to remove the additional space character that is imported with the NMR table

 **Downloaded Results file cannot be opened**